nephio-project/docs/content/en/docs/porch/contributors-guide/_index.md

 ## VSCode

 [VS Code](https://code.visualstudio.com/) works really well for editing and debugging.
-Just open VS Code from the root folder of the Porch repository and it will work fine.
+Just open VSCode from the root folder of the Porch repository and it will work fine.
 The folder contains the needed configuration to Launch different functions of Porch.